-The Museum of Fine Arts, Houston presents "Radical: Italian Design 1965-1985" closing day
+The Museum of Fine Arts, Houston presents "Radical: Italian Design 1965-1985, the Dennis Freedman Collection" closing day

 An exhibition that examines Italy’s postwar explosion of disruptive design, "Radical: Italian Design 1965–1985" presents furniture, lighting design, architectural models, paintings, and other objects drawn from the landmark collection of Dennis Freedman.

 The first U.S. museum exhibition in nearly 50 years to survey this pivotal movement in design history, "Radical Italian Design" showcases prototypes, one-of-a-kind, and limited-edition works by architects, designers, and collectives such as Archizoom Associati, Lapo Binazzi, Ugo La Pietra, Alessandro Mendini, Gianni Pettena, Ettore Sottsass, Studio Alchimia, and Superstudio.